sheraz-sarwar/npm-package-test/README.md

 # Introduction
-This package allows users to fetch an array of URLs which contain JSON data and return their contents in a promise
+This repo has been set up to test the creation, publication and installation of a simple npm package.
+The package allows users to fetch an array of URLs which contain JSON data and return their contents in a promise

 # Installation
 To install the package: